-Program duration: mid–5-6 weeks from mid-June – early August (tentative)
+Program duration: 5 weeks from mid-June – early August 2023 (tentative)

 Study of the U.S. Institutes (SUSI) for Student Leaders is designed to provide groups of undergraduate student leaders with a deeper understanding of the United States, while simultaneously enhancing their leadership skills.
 The Institutes will consist of a balanced series of seminar discussions, readings, group presentations, and lectures.
 The coursework and classroom activities will be complemented by educational travel, site visits, leadership activities, and volunteer opportunities.
 The Institutes will include an academic residency component of approximately four weeks and a domestic study tour of approximately one week.
 During the academic residency, participants will also engage in educational and cultural activities outside of the classroom.

-The Study of the U.S. Institutes on Civic Engagement will provide participants with an overview of how citizens have shaped U.S. history, government, and society both as individuals and groups.
-The academic program will define civic engagement, examine its development in the United States, and explore topics such as citizenship, community building, economic development, grassroots activism, political leadership, and volunteerism.
-The Institute will also have content dedicated to developing skills for journalism, story-telling, and media literacy.
-To the extent possible, academic sessions will be complemented with hands-on sessions or workshops designed to build skills in the topics mentioned above.
-The Institutes will encourage participants to develop innovative and practical plans to become engaged citizens in their own communities.
+The Study of the U.S. Institute on Civic Engagement, hosted by Michigan State University, will provide participants with an overview of how citizens have shaped U.S. history, government, and society both as individuals and groups.
+The academic program will define civic engagement; examine its development in the United States; and explore topics such as citizenship, community building, economic development, grassroots activism, political leadership, and volunteerism.
+Academic sessions will be complemented with hands-on sessions or workshops designed to build skills in the topics mentioned above.
+The Institute will encourage participants to develop innovative and practical plans to become engaged citizens in their own communities.
+Academic activities will be supplemented with a study tour to Seattle, Washington.

 The Department of State will cover all participant costs, including: program administration; domestic travel and ground transportation; book, cultural, mailing and incidental allowances; and housing and subsistence.